ITECOMMPAY/paymentpage-sdk-ios-ui/README.md

             }
      }];

-The result code is returned in the paymentStatus parameter.
+The result code is returned in the PaymentResult.status parameter.

 The following enumeration lists possible response codes returned in the PaymentResult.status parameter.